Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Discrete Morse theory on complex-like hypergraphs

 Let where $S_\E(E')$ is the induced subcomplex of $S_\E$ on $E'$.
-Other results like Theorems \ref{thm:critical-discrete-Morse}, \ref{thm:Morse-vector-f} and \ref{thm:LS-category-discrete-Morse-Lovasz} can also be generalized to this setting: \begin{theorem} For a hypergraph $(V,\E)$ under the assumptions of Theorem \ref{thm:complex-like-hypergraph}, let $f:\E\to\R$ be an injective discrete Morse function.
-Then the following conditions are equivalent: \begin{enumerate}[(1)] \item $e$ is a critical point of $f$ with index $i$; \item $\vec1_e$ is a critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of weak slope (metric Morse theory); \item $\vec1_e$ is a critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of K\"uhnel (PL Morse theory); \item $\vec1_e$ is a Morse critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of topological Morse theory; \end{enumerate}
+Then, Theorems \ref{thm:critical-discrete-Morse}, \ref{thm:Morse-vector-f} and \ref{thm:LS-category-discrete-Morse-Lovasz} can also be generalized to this setting of hypergraphs: \begin{theorem} For a hypergraph $(V,\E)$ under the assumptions of Theorem \ref{thm:complex-like-hypergraph}, let $f:\E\to\R$ be an injective discrete Morse function.
+Then the following conditions are equivalent: \begin{enumerate}[(1)] \item $e$ is a critical point of $f$ with index $i$; \item $\vec1_e$ is a critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of weak slope (metric Morse theory); \item $\vec1_e$ is a critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of K\"uhnel (PL Morse theory); \item $\vec1_e$ is a Morse critical point of $f^L|_{|S_\E|}$ with index $i$ in the sense of topological Morse theory. \end{enumerate}

 Moreover, the discrete Morse vector $(n_0,n_1,\cdots,n_d)$, representing the number $n_i$ of critical points with index $i$, of $f$ coincides with the continuous Morse vector of $f^L|_{|S_\E|}$.

 Moreover, the Lusternik-Schnirelmann category theorem is preserved under Lov\'asz extension: